 - STEM Science & Mathematics

 - STEM Technology

 - English, Literature & Media

-- Japanese Excellence
+- Japanese

+Enterprise:
-- Business, Leadership & Enterprise

-- Culinary Skills
+- Business, Leadership & Enterprise - Culinary Skills

-Creative Industries
+Creative Industries:

+- Drama

-- Drama Excellence - Dance Excellence
+- Dance

-Sports Excellence
+- Music

+Sports:

 - Soccer

 - AFL

-- Touch Football
+- Touch

+- Netball

 Students continuing their learning in Centre of Excellence from Year 8 do not need to apply for Centre of Excellence again.
-Their enrolment will continue as long as they select their COE subject/s on the subject selection form and they are meeting the behaviour/effort and achievement requirements of the program.
+Their enrolment will continue if they select their COE subject/s on the subject selection form, and they are meeting the behaviour/effort and achievement requirements of the program.
 Students wishing to join a Centre of Excellence program must collect an application form from Administration, fill it in and return it for further processing.